theclimbersclub/website/src/_docs/membership/about-the-club.md

 Members enjoy many advantages including:

-- To be a member of The Climbers' Club, to meet and chat to other like minded climbers covering all generations.
+- To be a member of The Climbers' Club.
+- A diverse community of other like minded climbers, keen to share their and in your adventures.
+- £10m civic liability insurance from the BMC, and discounts in over 600 outdoor retailers and organisations affiliated with the BMC
 - Up to 25% discount on the price of guidebooks published by CC, FRCC, and the Alpine Club.
-- Discounts at many equipment retailers.
+- Concessionary priced entry to many climbing centres, e.g. Awesome Walls.
 - The opportunity to join meets from our extensive list of meets in the UK and abroad.
 - Receiving a monthly e-letter and a superb Journal.
 - Access to our eight huts, full details are available on our huts pages, plus preferential access to the huts of a number of other clubs, the advantage of staying in a hut is obvious when you wake up on a campsite to a howling gale and lashing rain!
 - The opportunity to join in at annual social weekends which include a buffet or seated meal.
 - Every year the meets programme includes a number of family focused meets where children (our future members?) are encouraged.
 Most huts have rooms which can be booked for family use and children accompanied by members can make full use of all huts during the day.
+- Access to a key which permits access to the upper car park on the North Side of Ben Nevis ( paused )

 ## Is it difficult to join the Climbers’ Club?